 Vegan buttered noodles with red wine mushrooms

 I top my vegan buttered noodles with oyster mushrooms that have been sautéed with garlic and then deglazed with a couple tablespoons of Malbec.
-(When oyster mushrooms are nowhere to be found, sliced button or cremini mushrooms will do.
-Button and cremini mushrooms are also significantly cheaper.)

 (If you’d prefer the mushrooms on their own, check out this side dish – red wine mushrooms.)